CyranoB/hedge_fund_portfolio/instructions.md

        - [ ] All tickers in `LONG_TICKERS`, `SHORT_TICKERS`, and the `MARKET_INDEX`.
      - [ ] Retrieve or simulate USD/CAD exchange rates.
      - [ ] Initialize the portfolio:
-       - [ ] Use the first available day’s prices to compute the number of shares for each ticker via `initialize_portfolio`.
+       - [ ] Use the first available day's prices to compute the number of shares for each ticker via `initialize_portfolio`.
      - [ ] Compute initial betas for each ticker:
        - [ ] Calculate returns for each ticker and the market index.
        - [ ] Use `compute_beta` to estimate betas.